BeeswaxIO/beeswax-api/README.md

 [Beeswax](https://www.beeswax.com) offers a highly customizable and extensible RTB bidding stack we call the Bidder-as-a-Service.
 By utilizing Beeswax, technically sophisticated advertisers can get transparency, flexibility and control over their digital media buying.

 # Documentation
-Beewswax offers two types of APIs to our customers, the "Buzz" REST API for campaign trafficking and reporting, and the "Stinger" realtime APIs for responding to bid requests, augmenting bid requests with data, and otherwise integrating into our bidding system.
+Beeswax offers two types of APIs to our customers, the "Buzz" REST API for campaign trafficking and reporting, and the "Stinger" realtime APIs for responding to bid requests, augmenting bid requests with data, and otherwise integrating into our bidding system.

 The REST API documentation can be found [here](http://docs.beeswax.com/docs/getting-started).